SoftwareGuy/Ignorance/DOCUMENTATION.md

 -------------- | -------------
 Client Data Buffer Size | Defines how many slots in the ring buffer for data packets coming from the server.
 This may require tweaking if the server is sending a lot of packet data to your client or you have a very fast paced game.
 Client Conn Event Buffer Size | Defines how many slots in the ring buffer for connection events.
 The default is sane enough.
 Probably overkill for a client, now that I think about it...
 Server Data Buffer Size | Defines how many slots in the ring buffer for data packets coming from clients.
 This will require tweaking depending on how chatty your client network code is.
+The default should be enough for a majority of projects, but a value like 10000 might be required for others while a turn-based game might be fine with the default or even less.
+Your mileage may vary.
 Server Conn Event Buffer Size | Defines how many slots in the ring buffer for connection events.
 The default should be sane enough.
 This is only useful if you have lots of clients connecting/disconnecting at once.

 NOTE: A connection event is either a ENet Connect or Disconnect.
 In other words, when a ENet client connects to the server or disconnects, a event is raised and placed into the queue for processing by Mirror.